What are our overall aims by 2028?

 Implementing a clinically based Prioritisation Tool.
 Q1 24/25

 Implementing a system wide Equality Quality Impact Assessment approach across our systemto to promote equality in access to high quality services that meet the needs of our diverse population.

 Being able to measure the impact of improving health outcomes in reducing the gap in life expectancy between people living in our most deprived communities compared with the least deprived.

 Key Metrics and Deliverables

-Increase the percentage of cancers diagnosed at stages 1 and 2 in line with the 75% early diagnosis ambition by 2028, with agreed annual milestones to achieve this target.
+Increase the percentage of cancers diagnosed at stages 1 and 2.